This is a guide to picturesque Ollantaytambo.

 The cheapest but longest one is going by local bus.

 If you have a limited amount of time and want to see also other places in the Sacred Valley, an organized tour is highly recommended.
 You can book them in Cusco or – to be sure – pre-book online:

-Most of these tours are a one day trip.
+Most of these tours are a one-day trips.
 So if you intend to continue to Machu Picchu, it’s convenient to spend the night in Ollantaytambo and take the train in the early morning the next day.

-In this case, you either have to leave the organized tour already in Ollantaytambo and skip the last stop that might be for instance Chinchero.
+In this case, you either have to leave the organized tour already in Ollantaytambo and skip the last stop which might be for instance Chinchero.
 Or, if you continue, you have to take a public bus from Chinchero back to Ollantaytambo since the tour goes all the way back to Cusco.

 Quite frankly, I would waive further stops and just stay in Ollantaytambo.
 You’ll see so many other Inca ruins and visit so many other markets – you can do without Chinchero.
-And regarding the shopping: There is a huge market at the foot of the Fortaleza where you get all those sweaters, hats, games, jewelry you get everywhere else.
+And regarding the shopping: There is a huge market at the foot of the Fortaleza where you get all those sweaters, hats, games, and jewelry you get everywhere else.
 Missing out on shopping opportunities is one worry you can forget about in Perú.

 How to Get Around

 At least the first argument is understandable.
-However, you might have to pay more of what they charge on the spot.
+However, you might have to pay more than what they charge on the spot.

 I got to Cusco in the evening and they still had places available for the next morning.
 Unfortunately, I had already forked out a small fortune for another tour.

-I wrote about the dilemma between booking ahead or just walking in in another post that might be helpful especially if you’re planning on going to Perú.
+I wrote about the dilemma between booking ahead or just on the spot in another post that might be helpful especially if you’re planning on going to Perú.

 Ollantaytambo is also one of the gateways to Machu Picchu.
-It’s also the best base for hikes of the famous Inca Trail.
+It’s also the best base for hikes on the famous Inca Trail.
 Sounds alluring, but keep in mind that any form of physical activity is much more exhausting due to the altitude.

 Boleto Turistico – The Tourist Pass